python-trio/trio/docs/source/reference-io.rst

 Generally, the API exposed by :mod:`trio.socket` mirrors that of the standard library :mod:`socket` module.
 Most constants (like ``SOL_SOCKET``) and simple utilities (like :func:`~socket.inet_aton`) are simply re-exported unchanged.
-But there are also some differences:
+But there are also some differences, which are described here.

 All functions that return socket objects (e.g. :func:`socket.socket`, :func:`socket.socketpair`, ...) are modified to return trio socket